calini/uom-notes/COMP26120/index/problem-solving-techniques.md

   gtag('config', 'UA-113560131-1');
 </script>

-# Example chapter title

-## Slide about chapter

-Text about slide.

- * List item 1
- * List item 2
-    * Sublist item 1
+# An introduction to algorithmic problem-solving techniques

+* **Algorithmic techniques** may or may not provide solutions: a range of **tools for constructing algorithms**
-    * Sublist item 2
+* Techniques
+  * Divide and Conquer
+  * Greedy Strategies
+  * Dynamic Programming